nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.4.
 Recognised Exercise Name List

 The `Recognised Exercise Name List Window` provides you a list of all unique exercise names that are currently registered in the system.
-<br><br>This list updates in real time and allows you to quickly keep track of the exercises you have input in the past.
-Hence, even if the exercise list is populated, the `Recognised Exercise Name List Window` helps you keep track of what you named your exercises.
-It also helps you to identify any wrong spellings in the name of the exercises you have input.
+<br><br>This list updates in real time and allows you to keep track of the exercises you have input in the past.
+As such, you are able to keep track of what you named your exercises; you would also be able to quickly identify any misspellings in the name of your inputted exercises.

 ![RecognisedList](images/RecognisedExercisesOrientation.png)